 What’s going to happen now?

 The four of them turned, with Travis leading Kevin, towards the opening in the wall which led to the darkened garden.
-They were all forced to dive back towards the door, however, when a torrent of bricks and rubble suddenly slid from the top of the haphazard pile and tumbled towards the hole; as if blocked by an invisible barrier, the debris settled higher and higher in a vertically flat formation until the gap was completely sealed by a brand-new wall.
-When the last of the dust had settled, Gerry stood up and walked back over, nervously prodding the new wall.
+In a downpour of dust, a torrent of bricks and rubble suddenly slid from the top of the haphazard pile and tumbled towards the hole; as if blocked by an invisible barrier, the debris settled higher and higher in a vertically flat formation until the gap was completely sealed by a brand-new wall.
+When the last of the dust had settled, Gerry walked back over, nervously prodding the makeshift brickwork.
 It wouldn’t move at all.
 Dave followed Gerry, reaching out a hand and yanking at one of the bricks, but it stuck fast.
 They were trapped.

-The four men were glaring at each other in fear and apprehension when the flames sprung to life all around them, twisting suddenly upwards out of cold, damp air.
+The four of them were glaring at each other in fear and apprehension when the flames sprung to life all around them, twisting suddenly upwards out of cold, damp air.

 The tongues of fire weren’t orange; they were an ethereal yellow so pale that it was almost white.
-Aside from the gasps of surprise and horror from the room’s occupants, there was no sound; the flames were completely silent as they worked their way up through the dusty brickwork in a solid sheet of writhing energy.
+Aside from the gasps of surprise and horror from the room’s occupants, nothing was audible at all; the flames were completely silent as they worked their way up through the dusty brickwork in a solid sheet of writhing energy.
 The wall of fire separated Dave and Gerry from Travis and Kevin, and Dave squinted against the thickly bright light, unable to make out anything beyond their half of the room.

-Dave wondered if this was how he was going to die.
+Dave wondered if he was about to die.

-Well, it’s better than killing myself during a driving test.
+Well, at least burning is better than killing yourself during a driving test.

 Something fell out of Dave’s jacket pocket as he took a step backwards, and without thinking he bent to pick it up.
-Uncrumpling the piece of paper, Dave realised he still had Tony’s defaced prompt sheet from the interview.
-As he looked at the terrible drawing, which had been scribbled on by both of them, Dave laughed so hysterically that he frightened himself as well as Gerry.
+Uncrumpling the piece of paper and looking at the orange and blue scribbles on Tony’s defaced prompt sheet, Dave laughed so hysterically that he frightened himself as well as Gerry.
 He felt like he probably ought to be screaming by now, but he just didn’t have the energy.

-The flames seemed to drink the moonlight and spit it out again without its warmth, but Dave could still feel a stifling blanket of miserable heat squeezing at his flesh.
-He couldn’t see any smoke at all in the crisp night air, but he was rapidly beginning to choke on it.
+The flames seemed to drink the moonlight and spit it out again without its warmth, but Dave could still feel a stifling blanket of miserable heat squeezing his flesh.
+He couldn’t see any smoke at all in the crisp night air, but he was rapidly beginning to choke on something.
 The smell was as stale as smoke, but as chemical and cloying as gasoline.
 The heat and the bitter stench of the fire filled Dave’s head and made his vision pulse and blur, and he could feel his consciousness beginning to slip away from him.
-Before he passed out, more from pure exhaustion than heatstroke or suffocation, his last thought was of Tony saying, “Now I know how that poor girl felt in 1819.”
+Before he passed out, more from pure exhaustion than heatstroke or suffocation, his last thought was of Tony, his only remaining friend, saying, “Now I know how that poor girl felt in 1819.”